APogue/APogue.github.io/_drafts/outline-v3/2025-02-08-Outline-v3-intro-2.md

 Dec 5th

-Another Bruin article, 'UCLA faces scrutiny for safety issues at protests for Israel, Palestine,' dated Dec 5th, brought attention to allegations made by CAC after a rally in support of Israel on Nov.
+Another Bruin article, **'UCLA faces scrutiny for safety issues at protests for Israel, Palestine,'** dated Dec 5th, brought attention to allegations made by CAC after a rally in support of Israel on Nov.
 7th in an Instagram post.

 The post echoed the student's sentiment from the earlier article.

 “Just today, students were selling Kuffiyas on campus on Bruinwalk when older non-students started shoving them.
 Throughout the day, non-students harassed, threatened, and assaulted BIPOC students, and nothing was done by campus security teams—including UCPD.
 More than ever, it is clear that there is no safety for…students supporting Palestine on campus. **UCLA has still not released even a statement to acknowledge, let alone condemn the hate crimes, harassment, and violence students have faced for years.**

-We call on UCLA, the UC, and other entities of this institution to protect students from the violence that is waged by both students and non-students on you own campuses.
+We call on UCLA, the UC, and other entities of this institution to protect students from **the violence that is waged by both students and non-students on your own campuses**.
 We call on campus resources to be more accessible to students facing imminent and indirect danger from Islamophobic, Zionist, and anti-Palestinian violence.”

 Oct 25th